 The setup is simple: a four dot square on the left for volume down, the same on the right for up and a play/pause button in the middle.
 Above this is the ability to turn the speaker mic on and off.

-We nearly slipped there and called it the Alexa mic, as that is what it currently is.
+We nearly slipped there and called it the Alexa mic, as that's what it currently is.
 But Sonos is also one of the only speakers to support both Google Assistant and Siri.
-Sonos isn’t happy to speak with one voice but many and it’s a smart, shrewd move by the company.
-There is definitely an ‘if you can’t beat them, join them’ mentality with Sonos at the moment.

 That doesn’t mean that it has scrimped on design quality.
 The 43,000 hand-drilled holes may no longer be there—something the over-engineered PlayBase boasted—but it’s still a lovely-looking device.
 Instead of a metal grille, fabric is draped over the opening to the speakers.